Margot Peet: Painting career

+Peet is included in the list of artists at Missouri Remembers: Artists in Missouri through 1951.

 Much of Peet's work was discovered in storage in her home after her death in 1995.
 This trove included 430 paintings, watercolors and pastels.
 In 1993, some of Peet's paintings were featured in the exhibit, Under the Influence: The Students of Thomas Hart Benton, at The Albrecht-Kemper Museum of Art in St. Joseph, Missouri.
 Since her death in 1995 and the subsequent discovery of many unknown paintings, she has been the subject of two major retrospectives: With Grace & Wit: The Paintings of Margot Peet, 1903-1995 at the Johnson County Museum of History in 1999, and Margot Munger Peet, 1903-1995, The Barstow School Exhibit, in 2004.
 A full length art historical biography of Peet, Discovering Margot Peet: The Artist and the Art World of Kansas City was published in 2010.

 Philanthropy

 Peet was involved with multiple organizations in the Kansas City area, including the Westport Garden Club, an investment club, The Beautification Committee for Mission Hills, the Jewel Ball, Kansas City Art Institute, The Nelson-Atkins Museum of Art and Planned Parenthood.
-Her affiliation with Planned Parenthood Started in New York in 1916.
+Her affiliation with Planned Parenthood started in New York in 1916.
 The Peets made the first substantial gift to the organization in 1956, and she joined the board that year, continuing to serve for nearly 20 years.
+Notable contributions made by Mrs. Peet to the Nelson-Atkins Museum of Art can be found in both the art collection and the Spencer Art Reference Library collections.